Michèle Laframboise

 Salon du livre de Montréal, novembre 2022.

 Michèle Laframboise (born July 14, 1960) is a Canadian science fiction writer and comics artist.

+Early life and education

-The daughter of Québécois parents, she was born in London and studied geography at the Université de Montréal and civil engineering at the École Polytechnique de Montréal.
+The daughter of Québécois parents, she was born in London.
+Laframboise studied geography at the Université de Montréal and civil engineering at the École Polytechnique de Montréal.
 She is also a self-taught illustrator.